 The screening test will usually be done before your baby leaves hospital.
-If this does not happen, an appointment will be arranged for you.
+If this does not happen, an appointment will be arranged for you at an outpatient clinic.

-What do the screening tests involve?
+What does the screening test involve?

 The screening test is painless and is usually done while the baby is sleeping.
 A trained hearing screener carries out the screening tests.

 There are two parts to the screen for babies who have spent over 48 hours in a neonatal or special care baby unit:

-1. The Automated Otoacoustic Emission (AOAE) Test
+1. The Automated Otoacoustic Emission (AOAE) test

 The screener will place a small soft tipped ear piece in the outer part of your baby's ear which sends clicking sounds into the ear.
 When the inner part of the ear receives a sound, it usually produces a response.
 Using a computer, the screener can see how your baby's ear responds to sound.
-This is called the automated otoacoustic emission (AOAE) test.

-2. The Automated Auditory Brainstem Response (AABR) Test
+2. The Automated Auditory Brainstem Response (AABR) test

 This test involves three small sensors being placed on your baby's head.
 Headphones are put over your baby's ears and a series of clicking sounds are played.
 A computer measures how well your baby's ears respond to the sounds.
-This test takes longer than the AOAE test and is carried out while your baby is sleeping.
+This test takes longer than the AOAE test (around 15 to 30 minutes) and is carried out while your baby is sleeping.
 Both screening tests are simple, safe and painless.